Santa Cruz County is nestled in the geographic shadow of San Francisco and San Jose.

 As the presence of so much sea life would suggest, the fishing is pretty good, too.
 You can do the deep-sea thing, or head up to the mountains for freshwater fish or just cast a line off of the wharf.

 Anyone who’s seen “The Lost Boys” or “Us” will instantly recognize the iconic Santa Cruz Beach Boardwalk, California’s oldest amusement park.

 The park, built along the northern shores of Monterey Bay, has been in operation since 1907.
 Two of its rides are registered National Historic Landmarks.

-The Looff Carousel, operating since 1911, is one of only six carousels in the country that still has a brass ring dispenser.
-And the ride’s original 324-pipe organ, separately constructed in the 1890s, is still intact.
+The Looff Carousel, operating since 1911, is one of only six carousels in the country with its original brass ring dispenser.
+The ride’s 324-pipe organ, separately constructed in the 1890s, is still intact.

 Then there’s the Giant Dipper.
 Built in 1924, it’s one of the 10 oldest operating wooden roller coasters in the world.
 And it’s still thrilling visitors nearly a century later.
 Even by modern standards, it’s a great ride.
 The coaster peaks out at 70 feet and reaches 55 mph, and there are a few moments where your stomach will drop and drop again.